PUAWER006B Lead an emergency control organisation

 - Class size is limited to a max of 10 participants - unless otherwise arranged

-- Learning program integrated with the development or review of the FSP is price on application
+- Learning program integrated with the development or review of Emergency Plans is price on application

 A nationally-recognised Statement of Attainment will be issued to all successful participants which is required to be re-credentialed 12 monthly.